skypjack/entt/docs/md/core.md

 The generator is customizable, so as to get different _sequences_ for different purposes if needed.

-Please, note that identifiers aren't guaranteed to be stable across different runs.
+Identifiers aren't guaranteed to be stable across different runs.
 Indeed it mostly depends on the flow of execution.

 # Utilities